 I read about a good restaurant within walking distance on Slow Travel but it was closed on Tuesdays.
 Knowing this, I brought pecorino cheese, bread, and fruit with my for dinner.
-There is a restaurant at the hotel but the food is only average and the price is a big rip off.
-I will be writing a new review on the First Hotel which will not be as positive as my first review, especially if you are dependent on a shuttle ride to arrive at the hotel.
+There is a restaurant at the hotel but the food is only average and the price is expensive.

-I slept well and reserved an 8:15 am shuttle.
+I slept well and reserved the 8:15 am shuttle.
 I do have to say that both years, the morning shuttle rides were on time and very convenient.